Massive-Wiki/developer-massive-wiki/Link workbench/testdir/pageOne.md

 You can make a link like this: `[[double square brackets]]` - for example, `[[Massive Wiki Roadmap]]`.

+If you need to change the link text: [roadmap](Massive Wiki Roadmap).

 Sometimes, we use a fenced code block as an example.

 ```markdown